efemeryds/evaluating-multimodal-cl/README.md

     8. objective:
         9. focuses on the model’s ability to transfer its learned representations to new, often task-specific contexts

-Both methods play their role in assessing performance of CL models:
+Both methods play an important role in assessing the performance of CL models:

 - retrieval evaluation helps in understanding how well the model retains and uses its multimodal embedding space over time